cshlok/Hmsminiapp/ERROR_TRACKING.md

 # TypeScript Error Tracking

 This document tracks the TypeScript errors in the Hmsminiapp project, both fixed and remaining.
+The remaining work is divided between Agent 1 and Agent 2.

 ## Fixed Errors